 Fire Safety Tip 6: Protecting vulnerable tenants

 Some tenants need more help than others.
 The Equality Act was implemented in 2010 to ensure residents with a disability are not put under unfair disadvantage.
-Vulnerable tenants are defined as a person who is over the age of 18 but requires community care services – a full explanation can be found here.
+Vulnerable tenants are defined as a person who is over the age of 18 but requires community care services.

-There are a range of fire safety measures that can be installed from our range of assisted living solutions – like interlinked alarms, wireless alarm control units, strobe and pad or stove guards – depending on the circumstances.
+There are a range of fire safety measures that can be installed from our range of assisted living solutions – like interlinked alarms, wireless alarm control units, strobe and pad– depending on the circumstances.
 For instance, landlords can find our guide to protecting tenants with dementia here.

 Fire Safety Tip 7: Is there a smoking policy in your property?